 - Amy Derby of Write-From-Home.
 You’re TAGGED!

-- James Chartrand of JCM Enterprises.
+- James Chartrand of Men With Pens.
 You’re TAGGED!

 - Christina Katz of Writer Mama.
 You’re TAGGED!